PKU-YuanGroup/ImgEdit/README.md

         }
     }
   ```
+**ImgEdit Dataset Format**

-The final ImgEdit dataset are in parquet format, the input and output images can be found in huggingface repo with the same name.
+The final ImgEdit dataset are in parquet format, the input and output images can be found in .tar files.
 ```python
 from datasets import load_dataset ds = load_dataset("parquet", data_files="./remove_part5.parquet")